 A Permit to Work is required for defined activities under Napier Port’s operational control, or work performed by port user companies, their employees, contractors, and sub-contractors.
 This includes vessels that intend to conduct work on the external and internal parts of the vessel using plant and equipment operated from the wharf deck.

-Napier Port uses a Permit to Work (PTW) system to enable a systematic controlled approach to providing approval to complete restricted work.
+Napier Port and the Hawke’s Bay Regional Council use a Permit to Work (PTW) system to enable a systematic controlled approach to providing approval to complete restricted work.
 The Permit to Work system also assists in planning work, managing communication between port users, deconflicting simultaneous work activities and determining minimum hazard control mechanisms to support safe systems of work across all work sites.